x0bandeira/linkable/README.md

 If you're thinking: yeesh, that is a lot of code, then I agree with you ;).
 Linkable's automagical handling of associations with non-standard names has room for improvement.
 Please, feel free to contribute to the project via GitHub.

+### Pagination ###

-As a last example, pagination:
+As a last example, pagination.
+This will find and paginate all posts with the tag 'CakePHP':

     $this->paginate = array(
         'fields'    => array(